AusFTAs/example-api-roo/README.md

 # Rules Of Origin | Free Trade Agreement Portal API

-This example accesses the FTA Portal API through jQuery.
-It gets PSR data of a HS item from the API and displays RoO questionnaire.
+This example accesses the FTA Portal API.
+It gets PSR data of HS items from the API and displays RoO questionnaire.

 ## Source code